AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 For more information about deploying virtual machines and attaching .iso file in KVM, refer to KVM product documentation.

 Next, verify Edge in Controller.
-See `Verifying Edge in Controller`_.
+See `Verifying the Edge Gateway in Controller`_.

 2d.
 Enabling Multiqueue virtio-net on KVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^